RayTheRhino/SuperPetApp-Fornt/README.md

 ### What is this app about? ###

-This repository is for the backend of this app.
+This repository is for the frontent of this app.
 The app is a social pet app for animals. will contain:
 * Login & register page.